 You made plans to hang out with your friends but they pull a face, saying they were hoping to spend the evening with you.
 Your mother has invited you over for dinner and your partner conveniently forgets about it and makes a dinner reservation that clashes with your plans with the family.
 If you are on the phone with a friend, they gesture to you to hang up quickly because they want to hang out with you.

 A manipulator may pass these troubling behaviors as their desire to have you all to themselves all because they love you so much when in fact their ulterior motive is to slowly but surely isolate you from the people in your life.
+Always remember that manipulators use love as a tool to further their end goal, which is exercising total and unbridled control on you.

 3. They decide what you should or shouldn’t do